Zedly/Zenchantments/README.md

 These custom enchantments are obtained through the normal enchantment process and act like regular enchantments, capable of being combined and merged.
 The plugin requires no client-side mods or resource packs.
 A comprehensive configuration file enables fine-tuning of individual enchantments to tailor them to every server's gameplay.
-~~The plugin also adds several new arrows, which can be crafted through special recipes.
-These can do things like encase a target in spiderwebs, strike lightning onto the ground, and launch grenades.~~ Elemental Arrows have been removed.

 ## Download